 The spark that led to the change came in 1996, when the ASA ruled against a Conservative Party advert.
 The ad was part of the Conservatives' "New Labour, New Danger" campaign and featured Labour leader Tony Blair with a pair of red demonic eyes.
 It received 167 complaints and the ASA asked for the advert not be used again, finding that:

-7.1 Claims in marketing communications, whenever published or distributed, whose principal function is to influence voters in a local, regional, national or international election or referendum are exempt from the Code.38
+7.1 Claims in marketing communications, whenever published or distributed, whose principal function is to influence voters in a local, regional, national or international election or referendum are exempt from the Code.44

-We have to be aware of a bit of institutional self-interest in this conclusion.
-If the ASA wasn't interested in the responsibility, then the most viable candidate for role was the Electoral Commission.
+We have to be aware of some institutional self-interest in this conclusion.
+If the ASA was not interested in the responsibility, then the most viable candidate for the role was the Electoral Commission.
 In fact the ASA (and a few others) suggested as much in their responses:

-It is hard to see who other than the Electoral Commission itself would be in a position to adjudicate on breaches of any code for election advertising.42
+It is hard to see who other than the Electoral Commission itself would be in a position to adjudicate on breaches of any code for election advertising.48

-And (for the same reasons as the ASA) the Electoral Commission really didn't want to get involved:
+And (for the same reasons as the ASA) the Electoral Commission did not want to get involved:

-[…] It is not a role that The Electoral Commission would be prepared to assume.44
+[…] It is not a role that The Electoral Commission would be prepared to assume.50

 In fact, the Electoral Commission repeated this argument after the AV referendum:

-However FACTS' interventions here turned out to be based on a mistaken interpretation of a Trade Practice Act - they were never supposed to be judging political adverts and everyone involved had put up with this for essentially no reason.
-As such FACTS stopped judging political ads in 2002.48
+However FACTS' interventions here turned out to be based on a mistaken interpretation of a Trade Practice Act.
+They were never supposed to be judging political adverts and everyone involved had put up with this for essentially no reason.
+As such FACTS stopped judging political ads in 2002.55

-The BSA say that they "get comparatively few complaints about election programmes, and even fewer are upheld" and volunteered eight complaints during the 2011 election of which none were upheld.50
+The BSA say that they "get comparatively few complaints about election programmes, and even fewer are upheld" and volunteered eight complaints during the 2011 election of which none were upheld.57

-The NZ Advertising Standards Authority (ASA) similarly deal with complaints about political advertising.
+The NZ Advertising Standards Authority (ASA) similarly deals with complaints about political advertising.
 False statements are covered under Rule 2:

 With rule 11 of the Code of Ethics giving protection to expression of opinion in advocacy advertising:

-Rule 11 is interpreted through advocacy principles to encourage liberal interpretation of the rules for political advertising - reflecting the idea that this an area where caution is needed.53 But how does this work out in practice?
+Rule 11 is interpreted through advocacy principles to encourage liberal interpretation of the rules for political advertising, reflecting the idea that this an area where caution is needed.60 But how does this work out in practice?

 The third upheld complaint was an argument about whether saying '"Safe" New Zealand is now almost three times more violent than the US!' was an accurate statement.
-While neither complainant nor advertiser provided any statistical evidence to either prove or reject the claim, the ASA decided that the onus to prove the claim rested with the advertiser and upheld the complaint.57
+While neither complainant nor advertiser provided any statistical evidence to either prove or reject the claim, the ASA decided that the burden to prove the claim rested with the advertiser and upheld the complaint.64

-In coverage of New Zealand's referendums we can find an example of where the ASA's liberal advocacy rules win out over strict technical correctness.
-In the 2011 referendum on whether to retain the mixed member proportional representation (MMP) voting system, a complaint about the anti-MMP campaign's statement that "Minor parties decide who is the PM" was found to be acceptable (it being likely but not necessarily true) "taking into account the provision for robust advocacy advertising".60 (Notes)
+In coverage of New Zealand's referendums there is an example of where the ASA's liberal advocacy rules win out over strict technical correctness.
+In the 2011 referendum on whether to retain the mixed member proportional representation (MMP) voting system, a complaint about the anti-MMP campaign's statement that "Minor parties decide who is the PM" was found to be acceptable (it being likely but not necessarily true) "taking into account the provision for robust advocacy advertising".67 (Notes)

-Of course the existence of such a system attracts petty complaints, during the 2016 flag referendum the ASA received a complaint that 'the image of the Union Jack on the existing flag was "graphically altered to be less attractive" and was smaller than the proposed flag'61 and another that an ad "went against the democratic process by using celebrities to advocate for a change".62
+The existence of such a system attracts does attract petty complaints, during the 2016 flag referendum the ASA received a complaint that 'the image of the Union Jack on the existing flag was "graphically altered to be less attractive" and was smaller than the proposed flag'68 and another that an ad "went against the democratic process by using celebrities to advocate for a change".69

-From the New Zealand experience of an ASA that intervenes in political advertising we can see that the task isn't inherently impossible - but neither does it automatically create a perfect environment of political truth.
-Sufficiently crafty campaigns have plenty of room for sleights of hand that refrain from outright fabrication.
-That said, neither is it pointless: claims can and do run into trouble, and are barred from further display.
+From the New Zealand experience of an ASA that intervenes in political advertising we can see that the task is not inherently impossible, but neither does it create a perfect environment of political truth.
+Sufficiently crafty campaigns have plenty of room for sleights of hand that are legally permissible.
+But it is not pointless either.
+Claims can and do run into trouble, and are barred from further display.

-We've seen that regulating political advertisement isn't inherently impossible and working examples exist.
-But are there reasons unique to the UK's political context that mean a stronger system couldn't be used here?
+Models from abroad show that regulating political advertisement is not inherently impossible and working examples exist.
+But are there reasons unique to the UK's political context that mean a similar system could not be used here?

-While respecting the high priority the Electoral Commission places on its political impartiality, we can also see that their arguments are risk-adverse towards this end.
-Their case that regulation is flat-out impossible is a suspect given working systems elsewhere.
+While respecting the high priority the Electoral Commission places on its political impartiality, their arguments are risk-averse towards this end.
+The case that regulation is flat-out impossible (rather than undesirable) does not hold.

 For instance, one argument made in their 2004 report is that the whole idea is impractical because political claims are too subjective:

-It would seem inappropriate and impractical to seek to control misleading or untruthful advertising, given the often subjective nature of political claims.64
+It would seem inappropriate and impractical to seek to control misleading or untruthful advertising, given the often subjective nature of political claims.74

 We can see this in a system already in place in the UK.
-Adverts about petitions can be political but not related to elections or referendums - and as such the ASA can, and does, make rulings about them.
-This gives us some idea as to what a world in which the ASA judged election ads would look like.
+Adverts about petitions can be political but not related to elections or referendums.
+As such the ASA can, and does, make rulings about them.
+This gives some idea as to what a world in which the ASA judged election ads would look like.

 In another adjudication involving a ‘Restore Justice Campaign' the ASA upheld a complaint about an online banner stating "IN 1964 MPS ABOLISHED HANGING" on frame 1, "THE MURDER RATE HAS DOUBLED" on frame 2 and "SIGN THE HM Government Directgov E-PETITION" on frame 3.